ammul/library/stories/REGOD.md

 The room was quiet.

 Matteo looked at the glass wall.
-He had watched each rack installed.
-He had blessed the floor before the first one was bolted down.
 He looked at the servers and thought: *this room is a terminal*.
 Not the center.
 A terminal.
 It had been a terminal since 4:23 AM on the first day.

 "Fourteen thousand," Ursino said.